Oracle Advanced PL/SQL

 • External Routine Components

-• Call an OS Supplied DLL
+• Call an Operating System Supplied DLL from PL/SQL

-• Call C from PL/SQL
+• Call C Program from PL/SQL

 • Call Java from PL/SQL